mnot/I-D/variants/draft.md

 # Introduction

-HTTP proactive content negotiation ({{!RFC7231}}, Section 3.4.1) is starting to be used more widely again.
-The most widely seen use -- determining a response's content-coding -- is being joined by renewed interest in negotiation for language and other, newer attributes (for example, see {{?I-D.ietf-httpbis-client-hints}}).
+HTTP proactive content negotiation ({{!RFC7231}}, Section 3.4.1) is seeing renewed interest in negotiation for language and other, newer attributes (for example, see {{?I-D.ietf-httpbis-client-hints}}).

-Successfully reusing negotiated responses that have been stored in a HTTP cache requires establishment of a secondary cache key ({{!RFC7234}}, Section 4.1) using the Vary header ({{!RFC7231}}, Section 7.1.4), which identifies the request headers that form the secondary cache key for a given response.
+Successfully reusing negotiated responses that have been stored in a HTTP cache requires establishment of a secondary cache key ({{!RFC7234}}, Section 4.1).
+Currently, the Vary header ({{!RFC7231}}, Section 7.1.4) does this by nominating a set of request headers.

-HTTP's caching model allows a certain amount of latitude in normalising request header fields identified by Vary to match those stored in the cache, so as to increase the chances of a cache hit while still respecting the semantics of that header.
-However, this is often inadequate; even with understanding of the headers' semantics to facilitate such normalisation, a cache does not know enough about the possible alternative representations available on the origin server to make an appropriate decision.
+HTTP's caching model allows a certain amount of latitude in normalising request header field values, so as to increase the chances of a cache hit while still respecting the semantics of that header.
+However, this is often inadequate; even when the headers' semantics are understood, a cache does not know enough about the possible alternative representations available on the origin server to make an appropriate decision.

 For example, if a cache has stored the following request/response pair: